happytomatoe/meme-generator/README.md

 ```

 ## Modules
-- meme_engine module:
+- meme_engine - responsible for creating memes.<br>
-  Responsible for creating memes.
   Example of usage:

 ```python
 # Create class with output folder which is used to save transformed images